 Jack Poulson, Tech Inquiry, Toronto

 As one of Google’s Senior Research Scientists, Jack Poulson campaigned to hold the company to account for the design, development, and planned deployment of the Chinese search engine prototype Google Dragonfly.
 In addition to providing the ability to track Chinese citizens’ queries with their phone numbers, this would have censored information on human rights, political organizing, government officials, and even the Nobel Prize.
 After Poulson’s management chain refused to clarify Google’s red lines on international censorship and surveillance, he publicly resigned from the company.
 He then founded Tech Inquiry, a non-profit providing pro-bono algorithmic and policy consultation available to government officials and other non-profits.
 Tech Inquiry aims to make it easier for coders with a conscience to speak out inside their companies when they feel ethical boundaries are being crossed.
 Before joining Google, Poulson was an Assistant Professor of Mathematics at Stanford University.

-Helen Pritchard, Goldsmiths, University of London
+Helen Pritchard, i-DAT, University of Plymouth

 Richard Rogers, University of Amsterdam